-The first Five Year Review (FYR) report for the NPI Site was completed in September 1998.
-This review recommended continuation of the extraction wells and cascade aerators until final groundwater cleanup levels are achieved.
-The review also made a determination that the remedy selected remains protective of human health and the environment.
+EPA completed the first Five Year Review (FYR) of the NPI Site cleanup remedy in September 1998.
+The FYR report recommended continuation of the extraction wells and cascade aerators until final groundwater cleanup levels are achieved.
+EPA also made a determination that the selected remedy remains protective of human health and the environment.

 Construction completion for the site was documented in the preliminary close-out report, dated September 1999.
-On-going five year reviews are required since the remedy does not allow for unlimited use and unrestricted exposure.
+On-going FYRs are required since the remedy does not allow for unlimited use and unrestricted exposure.

-The second FYR was a consolidated review of the NPI and Eau Claire Municipal Well Field sites and was conducted in September 2002.
-The review determined that the remedies for the sites continue to be protective of human health and the environment.
-Several follow-up actions to assure continued protectiveness were recommended which include: investigating increase in groundwater contamination in the southwest corner of the site; modifying the groundwater monitoring program; labelling and repairing monitoring wells; repairing landfill cap and revegetating; documenting completion of removals at Lagoon 2 and the loading dock; and identifying and implemeting needed deed restrictions.
+The second FYR was conducted as a consolidated review of the NPI and Eau Claire Municipal Well Field sites and was completed in September 2002.
+The FYR report determined that the remedies for the sites continue to be protective of human health and the environment.
+Several follow-up actions to assure continued protectiveness were recommended, which included: investigating an increase in groundwater contamination in the southwest corner of the site; modifying the groundwater monitoring program; labelling and repairing monitoring wells; repairing landfill cap and revegetating; documenting completion of removals at Lagoon 2 and the loading dock; and identifying and implemeting needed deed restrictions.

-The progess on the follow-up actions are as follows: (1) The southwest corner was investigated and a new source area was discovered.
+The progress on the follow-up actions was as follows: (1) The southwest corner was investigated and a new source area was discovered.
 A soil/vapor extraction system was constructed and is operating.
-Extraction well 3 was replaced with extraction well 5 and VOC concentrations measured in the monitoring wells have stablilized or decreased.
-(2) NPI submitted draft criteria to modify the groundwater monitoring plan.
+Extraction well 3 was replaced with extraction well 5 and VOC concentrations measured in the monitoring wells have stablilized or decreased; (2) NPI submitted draft criteria to modify the groundwater monitoring plan.
 EPA and WDNR commented on the plan and NPI submitted a revised criteria/plan.
-The revised plan has been implemented on an interim basis.
-(3) Most groundwater monitoring wells have been repaired, labeled, and locked as needed.
-Some wells are vulnerable to damage because of location.
-(4) Repairs and revegetation were performed on the MRDS cap.
-(5) Documentation of the Loading Dock and Lagoon 2 removals were completed for Lagoon 2.
-(6) EPA issued a letter requiring NPI to complete an institutional control (IC) study.
-NPI committed to completing the IC study.
+The revised plan has been implemented on an interim basis; (3) Most groundwater monitoring wells have been repaired, labeled, and locked as needed.
+Some wells are vulnerable to damage because of location; (4) Repairs and revegetation were performed on the MRDS cap; (5) Documentation of the Loading Dock and Lagoon 2 removals were completed for Lagoon 2; and, (6) EPA issued a letter requiring NPI to complete an institutional control (IC) study and NPI later committed to completing the IC study.